Budget Categories: Long list or short list?

 CUT BACK

-CUT BACKs are things you enjoy doing but there’s probably a way to do it for less money.
-We’re looking for a 20-25% reduction without feeling like you are drastically changing your life.
+CUT BACKs are things you enjoy but there’s a way to do it for less money.
+Normally we can find spending cuts of 20-25% without feeling like you are drastically changing your life.
 You can either do it less often or find a cheaper alternative.

 Going out to eat (or ordering in these days) is a perfect example.
 If your normal food bill is $50, can you do it for $40?
 If you get lunch out 5 days a week, can you just pick one day to make it at home?